laura-moon/30-day-modding-challenges/30-days-NPC-modding.md

 ## Create NPC
 NPC is male Breton called Gwilym.
 He is a mage who specialises in enchanting.
 He is informally associated with the College of Winterhold.
 He will use Young Male Eager voice type.
-- create NPC /(JR tutorial/)
+- create NPC - follow JR tutorial
-- create appearance in Racemenu and add to plugin /(Van's YT video on NPC replacer,  LLewellyn's PDF tutorial on same/)
+- create appearance in Racemenu and add to plugin - follow Van's YT video on NPC replacer and LLewellyn's PDF tutorial on same

 ## Give Gwilym a house
 He lives in Quaint Shelter, just outside Winterhold.